twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/use-scripts-to-perform-actions.md

 sparingly.
 Any script should be idempotent, even `run_once_` and `run_onchange_` scripts.

+Scripts are normally run while chezmoi updates your dotfiles.
+To configure scripts to run before or after your dotfiles are updated use the `before_` and `after_` attributes respectively, e.g.
+`run_once_before_install-password-manager.sh`.

 Scripts must be created manually in the source directory, typically by running `chezmoi cd` and then creating a file with a `run_` prefix.
 There is no need to set the executable bit on the script, as chezmoi will set the executable bit